 "When you're speaking in full sentences, I understand some of it.
 The easy stuff.
 But that went way over my head."
 Daniel admitted.

 Willow and Sam elaborated on the plan, finishing each others sentences and generally giving other people a headache and not making things a whole lot clearer.
-By the end of it, they figured out that they wanted to build some kind of device that would emit electricity that would hopefully overload Adam, and that Spike needed to turn it on, because, as Willow had demonstrated, being electrocuted didn't kill him, merely caused him great pain.
+By the end of it, they figured out that they wanted to build some kind of device that would emit electricity that would hopefully overload Adam, and that Spike needed to turn it on, because, as Willow had demonstrated, being electrocuted didn't kill him, merely caused him a great deal of pain.

 While Sam and Willow were drawing up plans for how they would build the Tesla coil, and the rest of the group were planning how to get Adam into Sunnydale Plaza (Sam and Willow had deemed that to be the ideal place to set up the device) Buffy planned to go into the Initiative to see Riley.
 She was fully aware that her friends would think that that was a stupid idea, which was why she didn't tell them.
 She just slipped out.